 C2C Grants can be used to pay a past debt at a MS public institution.
 To be considered for these one-time awards, please notify your C2C Coach.
 A completed and current FAFSA and state aid application must be on file for consideration.

-While incentives will vary by school, this is a list that many of the institutions are offering for adult learners.
+While advantages will vary by school, this is a list that many of the institutions are offering for adult learners.